quanganh2627/baytrail-i-x64-kitkat_vendor_intel_fw_sst/README.txt

 	for FIR filter was changed, FIR delay field was not updated in the set_param() function.
 This was causing memory corruption inside the MONO EQ assembly code.

+January 2, 2012:  Sanyog Kale : Audio FW ver 03.00.25
+	Bug 18108 - [IMAGING] Shutter sound not heard when taking a photo.

+	The issue was with WAITI implementation in firmware due to which in some cases firmware stuck in WAITI and delays coming out of WAITI resulting into no audio.
+Currently WAITI is disabled in firmware and issue is not observed.

+January 16, 2012: Sanyog Kale : Audio FW ver 03.00.26
+	Bug 20210 - Audio Firmware doesnt Respond to IPC messages within 5 secs.
+	The issue was with WAITI implementation in firmware due to which in some cases firmware stuck in WAITI and delays coming out of WAITI resulting into no audio.
+This issue with WAITI is fixed in firmware no more issues observed with WAITI implemented.

+Feb 02 2012: KP, Jeeja : Audio FW Ver.04.00.01
+	BZ: 15274 15273 - Add support to enable Audio for Clovertrail Added master mode SSP changed for CLV